gabesargeant/blog/gabrielsargeant/content/posts/this_site_2/index.md

 **Lastly.**
 I decided to skip the mail redirect.
-If there's a free mail host out there that can stay free for a long tim I'll maybe revist this.
+If there's a free mail host out there that can stay free for a long time I'll maybe revisit this.
 But it's not going to be a felt loss at the moment.

-In the future I may have a go at templating and automating the whole process.
-Right now the deploy aspect is all that needs to be automated and that won't be much more than a few lins of bash consisting of a hugo deploy and a git commit.
+In the future, I may have a go at templating and automating the whole process.
+Right now the deploy aspect is all that needs to be automated and that won't be much more than a few lines of bash consisting of a Hugo deploy and a git commit.

 ___
 ### Links